Privacy Policy

 • Receipt of a written request by you to us.

-• require the organisation to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;
+• require the college to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing

-• object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing; and
+• object to the processing of your data where the college is relying on its legitimate interests as the legal ground for processing

 If you would like to exercise any of these rights, please contact HR Department at hr@carmel.ac.uk or call 01744 452312.
 You can make a subject access request by making a formal subject access request to the Data Protection Officer, Michelle Williams.